 Section One – Players and Substitutes

-- Team rosters must consist of at least ten (10) players, with at least four of each gender.
+- Team rosters must consist of at least (9) players, with at least four of each gender.
 There is no maximum number of players a team may have on its roster.

 - The maximum number of players on the court is six, with at least two of each gender.
-A team may start with as few as four players, but must designate positions in the rotation for the missing players.
-A team may play with only one of a gender, but then must play down a player ( 5 players on the court ) until such time as a second player of that gender arrives.
+A team may start with as few as four players, but must designate “ghost” positions in the rotation for the missing players.
+A team may play with only one of a gender, but then must play down a player (5 players on the court), again designating a ghost position until such time as a second player of that gender arrives.

-Players arriving late may not join a game already in progress except to take the place of a player already in the game (Semi-competitive leagues only)
+Players arriving late may not join a set already in progress except to take the place of a player already in the set (Semi-competitive leagues only)

 - All substitutes must take the place of the person he or she is replacing.

 - All players present may participate.
 If there are more than six players present, the player in the front-right position shall rotate off the court, and the next available player on the bench shall rotate into the serving position.
-The same order must be maintained for the length of the game.
-Teams may designate a different order of rotation for each game.
+The same order must be maintained for the length of the set.
+Teams may designate a different order of rotation for each set.

 - No unpaid, unrostered or "guest" player may play.
-Any games won by a team found to be using an illegal substitute player will be forfeited.
+Any matches won by a team found to be using an illegal substitute player will be forfeited.

 Section Two – Equipment